goatcarpo/odin-recipes/README.md

-First porject # odin-recipes
+First project # odin-recipes

-Create ugly looking website for quick recipe overview.
-Use links and images.
-Moving around web pages without problem
+Create website for quick favorite recipe overview.
+Use links and images